Dear potential colleague,

 Thank you for considering joining the Booker Prize Foundation’s small, dynamic and growing team.

 You will perhaps be familiar with the 53 year-old Booker Prize – its status as the leading literary prize in the anglophone world, its life-altering effect on the winner, its knack for identifying future classics.
 You may also know about its sister prize, the International Booker Prize, which is awarded annually for a work of fiction in translation.
-But you are likely to know little about the Booker Prize Foundation’s wider work – in libraries, schools, universities and prisons.
+But you are likely to know little about the Booker Prize Foundation’s wider work – in libraries, universities and prisons.

 If the latter is true, then you will understand the need to cement our charitable purpose in the minds of readers.
 If the former is the case you will know that our impact is global, that our responsibility to book-lovers everywhere is significant and that the potential for us to bring them together through a shared love of reading is enormous.

 Equity is fundamental to our intentions.
 The Booker Prize can change lives through literature.
 The way we do this is by rewarding what we consider to be the best new fiction.
 But what does ‘best’ mean, and who gets to decide?
 We work hard in seeking a range of perspectives at the decision-making stage.
-In order to complement that outlook on the judging panel we intend to build an organisation that is structured for diversity of thought and equity of access.
+In order to complement that outlook on the judging panel we have aimed to build an organisation that is structured for diversity of thought and equity of access.

 In hope and with best,